openmaptiles/openmaptiles-tools/README.md

 and uses Wikidata Query Service to get the labels in all languages.
 This tool looks at all tables defined in layers' mapping files if they contain `tags` hstore field, and if the table has no `_resolve_wikidata: false` flag.
-The localized names are written to the `wd_names` table.
+The localized names are written to the `wd_names` table, which will be created if missing.

 ```bash
 import-wikidata openmaptiles.yaml